Skip to content

 • Onboarding a new service provider with access to client data

-• Moving to a new office location or switching to remote or hybrid work
+• Moving to a new office or switching to remote or hybrid work

 • Any regulatory change affecting your data protection obligations